 Celebrating 150 years of loving God and our neighbors!

 The strength and longevity of St. Paul's comes not from it's strong stones and glass, but from the people over these past 150 years who have been the foundation and life of St. Paul's!
-Come and celebrate 150 years of life and love on October 25-27, 2019.
-Check out each tab for details on the special events on Friday, Saturday and Sunday!
+We had a wonderful weekend of celebrations October 25-27, 2019.
+Enjoy the photos of the festivities below taken by Matthew Denney:

 St. Paul's Episcopal Church was the first church building in Duluth, a wooden structure located at Lake Avenue and Second street downtown. and the first service was held on Christmas Day 1869.
 In 1911 the congregation announced their desire to erect a new church building in it's present location at 1710 East Superior Street.
 The New York City architect firm of Cram, Goodhue and Ferguson designed the new church in a Gothic Revival style; similar to Canterbury Cathedral in England.
 It was crafted of local stone with beautiful stained glass, slate roof and limestone trim.
 In 1998 a $1.35 million renovation project was completed.

 From Lost Duluth: Landmarks, Industries, Buildings, Homes and the Neighborhoods in Which They Stood by Tony Dierckins and Maryanne C. Norton (Zenith City Press, 2012)